Welcome to the neighborhood!

 Meet Jack, Ellison, Roger, and Ruthie (and Midge!) — friends who live on ordinary streets but have not-so-ordinary adventures.

 The Tree Street Kids live on Cherry, Oak, Maple, and Pine … but their 1990s suburban neighborhood isn’t all quiet, tree-lined streets.
 Jack, Ellison, Roger, Ruthie (and Midge!) find adventure in every creek and cul-de-sac—and God’s big love in one small neighborhood.

 Book 1, Jack vs. the Tornado

 When you move to the suburbs, there are some things you just can’t pack—like your grandparents (for obvious reasons) and the best fort in the world.
 But Jack Finch has a plan to get himself back to his beloved farmhouse forever.
-Only three things stand in his way: a neighbor in need, a shocking discovery, and tornado season.
+Only three things stand in his way: a neighbor in need, a Major Discovery, and tornado season.

 Where did I get the idea for Book 1?

 “Is this a war?”